origama/fhir-datasource/README.md

 The compose setup includes a small loader container that sends the bundled example resources to the FHIR server using their respective resource endpoints, so the server accepts them without errors.
+The `synthetic-data` folder now ships two official FHIR examples and one patient record generated with [Synthea](https://synthetichealth.github.io/synthea/) to demonstrate interoperability.

 #### Useful References